osvik/docker-wordpress-multisite/README.md

 It uses Debian 11 “bullseye” as the basis, which is a common server distro.
 Read the [Dockerfile](Dockerfile) for more information.

 For simplicity it uses a single container for the PHP server and MySQL.
 This will also allow you to run different containers and different databases for different git feature branches if you want.
+Or revert to a previously exported database state.

 ## Start Docker